 Introduction: Steam Punk Themed Electrostatic Motor

-Here is an electrostatic motor based on a Steampunk theme that's an easily build.
+Here is an electrostatic motor based on a Steampunk theme that's an easy build.
 The rotor was constructed by laminating a strip of aluminum foil between layers of plastic packaging tape and rolling it into a tube.
 The tube was mounted on an axle using cardboard end caps w/flat washers at the centers as bearings.
 Stationary electrodes or stators were made from a ring of nails suspended co-axially w/respect to the rotor and energized w/negative, high voltage DC.
 A framework made from drinking straws, tape and plastic covers of tin cans maintained the stators in proper alignment around the rotor.

 The project provides an opportunity to learn about Coulomb's Law which describes electrostatic attraction/repulsion between charged points.
 Specifically, the rotor spins because negatively charged surface areas of the rotor are repelled after they contact the electrically hot stators.
 Each charged area then deposits excess electrons to the adjacent, grounded stator on the ring as the rotor turns.
 The charge-discharge cycle repeats as each neutralized area of the rotor approaches the next energized stator.
 I used re-purposed recyclables and some basic hardware for this project to reduce construction costs to a minimum.